18F/2015-foia-hub/docs/source/request.rst

 Caveat
 """"""""""""""""""""""""""""""

-The request API is still a work progress and does not actually submit FOIA requests.
+The request API is still a work in progress and does not actually submit FOIA requests.

-This starts the process of documentating the API.
+This starts the process of documenting the API.

 """"""""""""""""""""""""""""""